mattst/sublime-set-name-of-unsaved-buffer/README.md

 When the plugin is run it will display an input panel for the user to enter a name for the unsaved buffer.
 The plugin can only be run from unsaved buffers.

-It is such a simple plugin that there are no plans to submit it to [Package Control](http://packagecontrol.io), so anyone who wants to use it will have to install it manually.
+It is such a simple plugin that there are no plans to submit it to [Package Control](http://packagecontrol.io).

 #### Requirements